bparanj/crystal/electronics/experiments/queue/inductor-experiments.md

 Explanation of Tinekrcad simulation:

-The demonstration you described involves two circuits with an inductor and a light bulb, but they behave very differently due to the varying parameters of voltage, current, and frequency.
+The demonstration involves two circuits with an inductor and a light bulb, but they behave very differently due to the varying parameters of voltage, current, and frequency.

 An inductor can cause an LED to glow dimly and gradually turn off even in an open circuit due to its ability to store energy in its magnetic field.
 Here's how this works: